-It’s important to know what the signs of bullying are, because your child might not want to talk about it with you out of fear or shame.
+It’s important to know what the signs of bullying are because your child might not want to talk about the problem with you out of fear or shame.

-Bullying is one of the most common problems in schools today.
+School bullying is a very common problem indeed.
 Because of this, you have to be very attentive to any signs that could indicate that your child is bullied.

-Bullying is a form of harassment or psychological and physical abuse that occurs between school children on a regular basis or over a long period of time.
+To put it briefly, bullying is harassment or psychological and physical abuse.
+It especially occurs between school children.
+A characteristic of bullying at school, as well as in other environments, is that it takes place on a regular basis or over a long period of time.